Jonathan-Peck/Savory-Secrets/desserts/desserts/cake-flavor/orange-creamsicle-cupcake.md

 <!-- truncate -->

 ## Ingredients
-- Butter, room temperature
+- 1 cup Butter, room temperature
-- Granulated Sugar
+- 1 1/2 cups Granulated Sugar
-- Large Eggs
+- 2 Large Eggs
-- Orange Extract
+- 3/4 cup Sour cream
-- All-Purpose Flour
+- 2 1/2 cups Cake-Purpose Flour
-- Baking Powder
+- 1 1/2 teaspoon Baking Powder
-- Salt
+- 1 teaspoon Salt
-- Milk
+- 3/4 cup Milk
-- Orange Juice
+- 1/4 cup Orange Juice
-- Orange Food Coloring
+- 2 teaspoons vanilla extract
+- 2 tablespoons orange zest
+- 1/2 teaspoon baking soda

 ## Instructions
 1. Preheat the oven to 350 degrees Fahrenheit.

 2. Prepare cupcake pans by lining them with 24 cupcake paper liners.

-3. In an electric mixer or a large bowl with a hand mixer, cream butter, and sugar until light and fluffy.
-Add eggs and orange extract and beat well.
-Add milk and orange juice.
+3. In a large bowl, beat the butter and sugar until smooth.
+Add the egg, extracts, orange zest, milk, orange juice and sour cream.
+Blend until smooth.

-4. Sift flour, baking soda, and salt together, then slowly mix dry ingredients into the batter.
-Once combined, mix in 5-6 drops of orange food color.

-5. Spoon cupcake batter into cupcake liners, approximately 3 tablespoons each.

-6. Bake for 14-16 minutes until tops spring back when lightly touched.

-7. Frost fully cooled cupcakes.
+4. Add the dry ingredients to a separate bowl and mix.
+Add the dry ingredients to the wet ingredients and beat slowly until well combined and only a few lumps remain.

+5. In lined cupcake pans, fill each cup ¾ full.
+Bake at 350°F for 25-30 minutes until a toothpick inserted in the center of the cupcake comes out clean.
+Set aside and allow to cool completely.

 ## Suggested Frosting
 ### [Orange Buttercream Frosting](../frosting/orange-buttercream-frosting.md)